knative/docs/docs/bookstore/create-slack-workspace/README.md

 ![Image](images/image2.png)

 - 5: To test if the webhook works as needed, you can try sending an API request to this link to see if the message goes through.
 I used Postman to test this.
-Remember that this is an application/json file.
+Remember that this is an `application/json` file.

 ![Image](images/image4.png)

-- 6: Afterwards, the text channel should have a new message
+- 6: Afterwards, the text channel should have a new message.

 ![Image](images/image1.png)